apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `to_timestamp`

 Converts a value to RFC3339 nanosecond timestamp format (`YYYY-MM-DDT00:00:00Z`).
-Supports timestamp, integer, and unsigned integer types as input.
+Supports timestamp, integer, unsigned integer, and double types as input.
-Integers and unsigned integers are parsed as Unix second timestamps and return the corresponding RFC3339 timestamp.
+Integers, unsigned integers, and doubles are parsed as Unix second timestamps and return the corresponding RFC3339 timestamp.

 ```